doanhecon/stata_workshop_2024/README.md

-3. In case you cannot find the email from us with the zip file, you can download all files/folders directly from this Git repository to your computer, keeping all file names unchanged. **To do so**: On the top right of this page, click on the green button that says "Code", then click on "Download ZIP", save the zip file as "stata_workshop_2024", and unzip it on your computer.
+3. In case you cannot find the email from us with the zip file, you can download all files/folders directly from this Git repository to your computer, keeping all file names unchanged. **To do so**: On the top right of this page, click on the green button that says "Code", then click on "Download ZIP", unzip and rename the folder "stata_workshop_2024".

 Once you have completed these steps, you should have this file structure on your
 computer: